 By using HubSpot (or other inbound marketing software), we know every piece of content Bob touched before he became a customer.

 He clicked on one paid ad, read 3 blog posts, viewed your services, equipment, and pricing pages, opened two email newsletters you sent him (and even clicked through one to the site)… all before he contacted you to make a purchase.
 The average customer progresses 60 percent of the way through the purchase decision-making process before ever engaging with a sales associate.

 Here’s how to calculate Return on Investment from Inbound Marketing efforts:

 By simply adding the hard cost of paid media and the cost of the time and effort to create all of the content that assisted in the conversion, we know exactly how much it cost to make him a customer.
 In case you were wondering, you paid a lot less money than you gained from him becoming a customer.
 (An in-depth post on how to calculate the ROI of your Inbound Marketing spend is coming soon!)

 The fact that Bob became a buyer without a gigantic, expensive traditional media campaign is remarkable.

 The best part is it can be proven that you can make significantly more than you initially spend.
 How’s that for return on investment?

 RUNNER focuses on making our clients visible and available to their potential customers at each phase of the buyer’s journey through a complete understanding of the mentalities and behaviors of potential customers and their needs at that particular time.
 Traditional methods just blindly target the masses and hope someone chooses them.

-When considering marketing tactics, remember how people buy in today’s fast-paced, “information overload” world.
+Remember how people buy in today’s fast-paced, “information overload” world when considering marketing tactics.
 You’ll see there are clues everywhere that the inbound methodology is a proven moneymaker for businesses.